KIT-MRT/arbitration_graphs/docs/tasks/3_nested_arbitrators.md

 So far, all behavior components are children of the root arbitrator.

 Let's make things a bit more interesting by adding a long-term behavior component that's also about eating dots.
-The `ChangeDotCluster` behavior will move Pac-man to an area in the maze where there is a higher density of dots.
+The `ChangeDotCluster` behavior will move Pac-Man to an area in the maze where there is a higher density of dots.

 For now, we'll just decide between the two dot eating strategies using chance.
 We can achieve that by adding them to a random arbitrator which is then added as an option to the root arbitrator.